KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter1_my_journey_spiritual_science.md

 But in that silence was something new.

-A subtle shift, like the compass of my being had tilted toward a true north I hadn’t known I’d lost.
+A subtle shift, as if the compass of my being had tilted toward a true north I hadn’t known I’d lost.
 I no longer wanted to “achieve enlightenment” or “fix myself”—I wanted to remember.
 I wanted to feel whole.

 Not just spiritually.
 Physically, too.
 Because something in me had realized: